FOR THE DEVELOPMENT OF JINR

 - High-energy heavy-ion physics research (Energy and Intensity Frontiers) aimed at establishing unique properties of hadronic matter under conditions of phase transitions between quark and hadronic states of matter.

-- Development of new-generation detector systems and accelerator complexes, theoretical support of current and planned experimental investigations, development and maintenance of high-performance telecommunication links and computing facilities at JINR, aimed at providing a comprehensive support for realization of the scientific tasks envisioned by the seven-year plan.
+- Development of new-generation detector systems and accelerator complexes, theoretical support of the current and planned experimental investigations, development and maintenance of high-performance telecommunication links and computing facilities at JINR, aimed at providing a comprehensive support for realization of the scientific tasks envisioned by the seven-year plan.

-In line with the JINR Road Map, the following main trends of research in the field of lowenergy nuclear physics will be preserved and further developed in 2010–2016: synthesis and study of the physical and chemical properties of superheavy elements using heavy ions, basic research with neutrons, and applied investigations.
+The following main areas of research in the field of low-energy nuclear physics will be further developed in 2017–2023: synthesis of superheavy elements using heavy ions and study of their physical and chemical properties, basic research with neutrons, and applied investigations.

 Condensed Matter Physics